 EOS/Ti and dslr-in-general users.
-Keep it simple.
+It's always going to be a compromse, so keep it simple.

 Here I'm using a modern EOS with an offset of 2048.
 Earlier models [2] used 1024.